 One more thing, as you can see in the pictures, I made the basic sweater (instead of the split sweater) and ended up with horizontal and vertical stripes.
 I gave it some thought beforehand whether I was ok with it but decided to go ahead since I kind of liked the look.
 If you are also planning on sewing the basic sweater with stripes, make sure to cut your fabric carefully and match the stripes perfectly.

 What do I love about the Julia Sweater by Compagnie M. (gosh, where do I start?!)?
-Well, I do not only love that it’s a quick and easy sewing project but I also love the finished look of the sweater.
+Well, I love that it’s a quick and easy sewing project AND I also love the finished look of the sweater.
 I think the pattern design is perfect.
 It’s super comfy yet stylish (I’m wearing it all the time!).
 Although it’s a slightly wider sweater, it is still nicely fitted (yay!).
 I will definitely make this sweater again but first I’m going to sew one of the other patterns by Compagnie M. (just need to decide which one – stay tuned!).